cmpnd-ai/dspy-cli/docs/commands/serve.md

 ## Description

 Starts an HTTP server for local testing or production deployment.
 Discovers DSPy modules in `src/<package>/modules/` and exposes each as a POST endpoint.
-Generates request/response schemas from module type hints and provides OpenAPI documentation.

-The server watches source files and configuration, restarting automatically on changes (unless `--no-reload` is specified).

 ## Options